Battle of Dutton's Hill Monument

-The Battle of Dutton's Hill Monument in Pulaski County, Kentucky, near Somerset, Kentucky, commemorates the Confederate soldiers who died at the battle of Dutton's Hill in 1863.
+The Battle of Dutton's Hill Monument in Pulaski County, Kentucky, near Somerset, Kentucky, commemorates the Confederate soldiers who died at the battle of Dutton's Hill on March 30, 1863.

 Today the battlefield of Dutton's Hill is on private property.
 It is located about a mile from the intersection of highways 39 and 80.
 A historical marker is at the entrance to four homes, (Note: Kentucky Historic Marker located 2 mi.
 N. of Somerset, KY 39.
 Marker #712, "March 30, 1863, USA force of 1,250 under General Q. A. Gillmore overtook 1,550 Confederate cavalry under Gen. John Pegram, here.
 Five-hour battle resulted.
 CSA driven from one position to another, withdrew during night across Cumberland.
 Killed, wounded, missing, CSA 200 and USA 30.
 On nine-day expedition into Ky., CSA had captured 750 cattle and took 537 across river.".) which are at the forefront of the hill.
 On July 17, 1997, the Battle of Dutton's Hill Monument was one of sixty-one different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.
 The 6' 2" marble obelisk marks a mass grave of Confederate casualties from the campaign, their names lost to history for 159 years.

 The inscription on the memorial has been damaged and is barely legible today.
 The inscription reads: